 HoloLens, Microsoft's futuristic AR helmet, has a bright future bringing mixed reality into the mainstream.
 But it's not quite the Xbox One VR headset that many gamers are waiting for.

-With PSVR now out, Microsoft is on the backfoot when it comes to virtual reality - but something is coming, and soon.
-Microsoft has now confirmed that the Xbox One and its Project Scorpio console will be brought into the Mixed Reality (previously Windows 10 VR) fold.
+With PS VR now out, Microsoft is on the backfoot when it comes to virtual reality - but something is coming, and soon.
+Microsoft has now confirmed that both its Xbox One S and premium Xbox One X console (previously Project Scorpio) will be brought into the Mixed Reality (previously Windows 10 VR) fold.

 You can check out our full explanation of Microsoft's mixed reality headsets, then head on for everything we know about its Xbox plans specifically.